 The contrast between trail shoes vs road running shoes isn’t limited to their inner workings.
 There are some variations that are visible, too – most notably on the sole.

-“[Trail] shoes are made with a greater application of outsole rubber or deeper lugs to allow for increased stability over grass and mud,” says Fitzmaurice.
+Trail shoes are made with a greater application of outsole rubber or deeper lugs to allow for increased stability over grass and mud.
 This additional rubber can add to the shoe’s durability in difficult terrain, preventing wear and tear.
 Lugs – essentially small, blade-like shapes that act as the shoe’s tread – can vary in depth to assist with grip.
 The deepest act similarly to spikes or a football boot’s studs.

 In the market for some new running shoes?
-We recommend the fast, smooth and energetic New Balance Fuelcell SuperComp Elite V3.
-While testing, we found these offered good stability alongside a light and agile race feel.
+I’d recommend the fast, smooth and energetic New Balance Fuelcell SuperComp Elite V4.
+While testing, I found these offered good stability alongside a light and agile race feel.